martymcmodding/guides.martysmods.com/docs/shaders/immerse/01launchpad.md

 ### Textured Normals Quality
 Controls the detail level of textured normals from 1 (low) to 3 (high).
 Level 3 delivers the best visuals but may impact performance, so lower it if you need extra speed.

-## Debugging:
+## Debug:

 ### LAUNCHPAD_DEBUG_OUTPUT
-`LAUNCHPAD_DEBUG_OUTPUT` is a preprocessor definition for Launchpad that provides you with 5 different debug views to see what Launchpad is providing to other shaders.
+`LAUNCHPAD_DEBUG_OUTPUT` provides you with 5 different debug views to see what Launchpad is providing to other shaders.
 When set to `1`, you will be given a new option in your settings called "Debug Output Modes".

 ![LaunchpadDebugPreprocessor](https://assets.martysmods.com/shaders/launchpad/launchpaddebugpreprocessor.webp)

-### Debug Output Modes
-Provides you with five different visual outputs in order to show you what information Launchpad is passing to other shaders.
 - **All**: Displays a 2x2 grid showing normals, optical flow, depth, and the original image.
 - **Optical Flow**: Visualizes the motion data captured by Launchpad for use by other shaders.
 - **Optical Flow Vectors**: Shows the directional flow of motion in greater detail.